 -

-Keep the dark, dark:
+Keep it dark:

 Never touch wildlife: